FortyMads/real-timeDisplay/real-timeDisplay/TECHNICAL_MANUAL.md

 ## Real-Time Sync Architecture

-- **localStorage events**: Schedule changes are written to localStorage; all open windows listen for `storage` events to update.
+- **localStorage events**: Schedule changes and announcements are written to localStorage; all open windows listen for `storage` events to update.
 - **postMessage**: Used for fullscreen control and cross-window communication.
 - **Display position**: Saved to localStorage on move/close, reused when opening display.